MSherry24/psimJs/README.md

     [Function] callback - After all child processes have called init(), the callback function will be called for each child process
 outputs: None
+descriptions: Passes child process id and process object to psimJS for internal use, then kicks
+    off the callback function.
 ```
 Example Initialization:
 ```